 Curiosity invoking subject lines

-What does that have to do with cold email subject lines?
+What does this fact have to do with cold email subject lines?

 Well, everything.

-But one aspect of human nature I’d like to zero in on is curiosity.
+One aspect of human nature I’d like to zero in on, is curiosity.
 It’s one trait every human being has.
 And that’s why people fall for clickbait.
-Don’t get me wrong.
-I’m not an advocate for clickbaity subject lines.
-However, you can use the main ingredient of clickbait (curiosity) ethically in your subject lines.
+Don’t get me wrong—I’m not an advocate for clickbaity subject lines.
+However, you can use the main ingredient of clickbait (curiosity) in an ethical way in your subject lines.
 Take a look at these examples:

-For your curiosity invoking subject lines to work, they must not only appeal to your prospect’s sense of curiosity but must align with the message of your email.
+For your curiosity-invoking subject lines to work, they must not only appeal to your prospect’s sense of curiosity, but must also align with the message of your email.
 Failure to do so will leave your prospects feeling cheated into opening the email.

 Data-driven sales prospecting subject lines

 If there’s one thing that will grab your prospects’ attention, it’s data.
 People want to see evidence of what your product can do.
-And the best way to do that is to show them facts and data.
-And what better place to use that data than in your sales prospecting cold email subject line?
+And the best way to achieve this is to show them facts and data.
+And what better place to feature that data than in your sales prospecting cold email subject line?

 Data gives your prospects proof that you’re not all talk.
 It’s evidence that what you’re selling will deliver the results they’re looking for.